Hi,

 But there’s a painful colonial history that we’re not telling that still plays out in our everyday lives.

 It turns out that Montanelli served in the 1930s during the Italo-Ethiopian war (parts of modern-day Eritrea and Somalia were part of Italy’s colonies).
 During that period, the late journalist bought, or rather “leased” as he put it, a young Eritrean girl, aged 12 or 14 at the time, from her father.
 The girl’s name was Fatima or Destà.
-We will never know for sure because Montanelli referred to her with one name in and with another name in a column he wrote in 2000.
+We will never know for sure because Montanelli referred to her with one name in a 1982 interview and with another name in a column he wrote in 2000.

 In the same column, Montanelli went as far as calling the girl a “docile little animal” whose smell he found repulsive, and said her mutilated genitals “provided an almost insurmountable barrier to his ardour” to the point that intercourse became possible only after her mother’s “brutal intervention”.